GSA/digitalgov.gov/content/events/2018/2018-02-15-dap-learning-series-digital-analytics-program-101.md

 ---
 slug: dap-learning-series-digital-analytics-program-101
 title: 'DAP Learning Series: Digital Analytics Program 101'
-summary: 'This online class will provide an introductory training on how to use Digital Analytics Program &#40;DAP&#41; google analytics data for DAP users&#46; '
+summary: 'This online class will provide an introductory training on how to use Digital Analytics Program &#40;DAP&#41; google analytics data. '
 featured_image:
   uid:
   alt: ''